Lawren10/lawrence-ogereka-mtn-backend-task/README.md

   <tr>
 <td>
-  /todo/id
+  /todo/:id
   </td>
   <td>
   GET
   </td>
   <td>
    Retrives a single todo by id.
+Note:- the todo id is to provided in palce of the (:id) in the endpoint
   </td>
   </tr>

 <tr>
 <td>
-  /todo/update/id
+  /todo/update/:id
   </td>
   <td>
   PUT
   </td>
   <td>
    update a single todo by id.
+Note:- the todo id is to provided in palce of the (:id) in the endpoint
   </td>
   </tr>

   <tr>
 <td>
-  /todo/delete/id
+  /todo/delete/:id
   </td>
   <td>
   DELETE
   </td>
   <td>
    Deletes a single todo by id.
+Note:- the todo id is to provided in palce of the (:id) in the endpoint
   </td>
   </tr>